chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 ==========================================
-Small scale rotating drum
+Small scale rotating drum post-processing
 ==========================================

 This is an example of how to post-process results obtained in the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_ using `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_, a Python module is based on `PyVista <https://docs.pyvista.org/>`_, built to facilitate the reading of Lethe results using `Python <https://www.python.org/>`_.

 .. important::
-  This example uses data from the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_.
+  This example uses the DEM files of the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_.

 .. warning::
   For `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ to work, along with `Python 3 <https://www.python.org/downloads/>`_, the following libraries are needed: `os <https://docs.python.org/3/library/os.html>`_, `NumPy <https://numpy.org/>`_, `PyVista <https://docs.pyvista.org/>`_, and `tqdm <https://tqdm.github.io/>`_.
 If any of the modules are missing, use `pip <https://pypi.org/project/pip/>`_ to install it running ``pip3 install $NAME_OF_THE_MODULE`` on the terminal.